Appealing an SSDI Denial for PTSD

 Frequently Asked Questions

-What should I know about evidence that wins ptsd appeals?
+What evidence wins PTSD appeals?

 ClaimPath's Appeal Pack ($49) generates a mental health evidence checklist tailored to PTSD claims.
 We help you document the specific symptoms and limitations that win at the hearing level.